Tunisian football clubs in African competitions

 This article presents the participation of Tunisian clubs in African and international football competitions.
 The Tunisian teams are among the best African teams with a total of 24 titles.
 12 Tunisian teams in total played in African competitions.

 Étoile Sportive du Sahel is the Tunisian club that has won the most African Cups with 9 titles, followed by Espérance Sportive de Tunis with 8 titles.
 Tunisian clubs also have a share in the FIFA Club World Cup with four participations, three for Esperance in 2011, 2018, 2019 thanks to winning the African Champions League title in 2011, 2018, 2019 and the only participation of Etoile du Sahel in 2007, which at the time ranked fourth as the best result for Tunisian teams in the Club World Cup.

 As African Cup of Champions Clubs / CAF Champions League, Tunisian clubs occupy a huge position in the competition.
 Espérance Sportive de Tunis is the most Tunisian club participating in the competition with 23 times.
-It reached the final 8 times and was crowned four times in 1994, 2011, 2018, 2019.
+It reached the final eight times and was crowned four times in 1994, 2011, 2018, and 2019.

-As for Étoile Sportive du Sahel, he participated 12 times and reached the final 3 times and was crowned once in 2007, and finally Club AR1icain participated 10 times and crowned it in its first final in 1991, and CS Sfaxien was satisfied with second place in 2006 with four participations.
+As for Étoile Sportive du Sahel, he participated 12 times and reached the final 3 times and was crowned once in 2007, and finally Club Africain participated 10 times and crowned it in its first final in 1991, and CS Sfaxien was satisfied with second place in 2006 with four participations.

 As CAF Confederation Cup, Tunisian clubs are the most crowned champions in the history of this competition with 5 championships.
-CS Sfaxien is the most crowned African Confederation Cup with three titles in 2007, 2008, 2013, followed by Étoile Sportive du Sahel with two titles crowned in 2006, 2015.
+CS Sfaxien is the most crowned African Confederation Cup with three titles in 2007, 2008, and 2013, followed by Étoile Sportive du Sahel with two titles crowned in 2006 and 2015.

-But misfortune always follows the Tunisian teams in CAF Super Cup, as they participated 13 times and were crowned only 3 times.
+But misfortune always follows the Tunisian teams in CAF Super Cup, as they participated 13 times and were crowned only three times.
 Etoile Sportive de Sahel won it in 1998 and 2003 and was satisfied with the runners-up in 2004, 2007 and 2016.
 As for the Tunisian Esperance Sportive, it participated 5 times and won it once in 1995, and was satisfied with the runner-up in 1999, 2012, 2019 and 2020.
 As for CS Sfaxien, it participated three times in 2007, 2008 and 2014, one of which was against Etoile Sportive du Sahel in 2008.